New Perspective on Paul: Development

-In 1963 Krister Stendahl, who is considered by modern scholarship to have been as influential as E.P.
-Sanders in the development of the "new perspective on Paul", published a paper arguing that the typical Lutheran view of Paul's theology did not align with statements in Paul's writings, and in fact was based on mistaken assumptions about Paul's beliefs rather than careful interpretation of his writings.
+In 1963 Krister Stendahl, a Swedish New Testament scholar and Christian theologian, who served as professor emeritus at Harvard Divinity School and is considered by modern biblical scholarship to have been as influential as E. P. Sanders in the development of the "New Perspective on Paul", published a paper arguing that the typical Lutheran view of Paul's theology did not align with statements in Paul's writings, and in fact was based on mistaken assumptions about Paul's beliefs rather than careful interpretation of his writings.
 Stendahl warned against imposing modern Western ideas on the Bible, and especially on the works of Paul.
-In 1977 E. P. Sanders, a liberal theologian and scholar, published Paul and Palestinian Judaism.
-In this work he studies Jewish literature and Paul's writings, arguing that the traditional Protestant understanding of the theology of Judaism and Paul was fundamentally incorrect.
+In 1977 E. P. Sanders, an American New Testament scholar and Christian theologian, published the essay Paul and Palestinian Judaism.

-Sanders continued to publish books and articles in this field, and was soon joined by the Wesleyan scholar James D. G. Dunn.
-Dunn reports that Anglican theologian N.T.
-Wright was the first to use the term "new perspective on Paul" in his 1978 Tyndale Lecture.
-The term became more widely known after being used by Dunn as the title of his 1982 Manson Memorial Lecture where he summarized and affirmed the movement.
+Sanders continued to publish books and articles in this field, and was soon joined by James D. G. Dunn, a British New Testament scholar and Wesleyan theologian who served as President of the Studiorum Novi Testamenti Societas in 2002.
+Dunn reports that N. T. Wright, a British New Testament scholar and Anglican theologian who served as bishop of Durham from 2003 to 2010, was the first to use the term "New Perspective on Paul" in his 1978 Tyndale lecture.
+The term became more widely known after being used by Dunn as the title of his 1982 Manson Memorial lecture, where he summarized and affirmed the movement.
 The work of these writers inspired a large number of scholars to study, discuss, and debate the relevant issues.
 Many books and articles dealing with the issues raised have since been published.
 N.T.
 Wright has written a large number of works aimed at popularising the "new perspective" outside of academia.

-The "new-perspective" movement is closely connected with a surge of recent scholarly interest in studying the Bible in the context of other ancient texts, and the use of social-scientific methods to understand ancient culture.
+The "New Perspective" movement is closely connected with a surge of recent scholarly interest in studying the Bible in its historical and geopolitical context and in comparison with other ancient texts through the use of social-scientific methods.
 Scholars affiliated with The Context Group have called for various reinterpretations of biblical texts based on studies of the ancient world.

 Main ideas

-It is often noted that the singular title "the new perspective" gives an unjustified impression of unity.
-It is a field of study in which many scholars are actively pursuing research and continuously revising their own theories in light of new evidence, and who do not necessarily agree with each other on any given issue.
-It has been suggested by many that a plural title of "new perspectives" may therefore be more accurate.
-In 2003, N. T. Wright, distancing himself from both Sanders and Dunn, commented that "there are probably almost as many 'new' perspective positions as there are writers espousing it – and I disagree with most of them".
-There are certain trends and commonalities within the movement, but what is held in common is the belief that the historic Lutheran and Reformed perspectives of Paul the Apostle and Judaism are fundamentally incorrect.
-The following are some of the issues being widely discussed.
+It is often noted that the singular title "New Perspective" gives an unjustified impression of unity.
+In 2003 N. T. Wright, distancing himself from both Sanders and Dunn, commented that "there are probably almost as many 'new' perspective positions as there are writers espousing it—and I disagree with most of them".